I never liked rice as a kid. Weird, right? Rice is a pretty non-threatening food. And it’s not even green.

 This is the best rice for taco salads, rice bowls, and goes with so many drippy shredded meat.

-We recently had it with my Shredded Green Chile Chicken, but it would be amazing with my Chipotle Shredded Beef, Taqueria-Style Shredded Beef, and all of the tex-mex style shredded meat in my cookbooks.
+We recently had it with my Shredded Green Chile Chicken, but it would be amazing with my Chipotle Shredded Beef, Instant Pot Shredded Chicken for Tacos, Green Chile Shredded Beef, and all of the tex-mex style shredded meat in my cookbooks.

 If you’re not eating rice, I also made a Cilantro Lime Cauliflower Rice recipe for The Pioneer Woman: Food & Friends a while back (along with a couple other cauli rice variations!).